Parasitic ant: Effects on host colony

 Depending on the method of parasitism, effects on the host colony can vary drastically.
 If a host colony is repeatedly subjected to slave raids, their ability to replenish their workers is significantly reduced and may eventually lead to colony collapse.
 Colonies subjected to temporary social parasites may gradually experience a decline in their population as offspring from the new parasite queen replace the existing host workforce.
 Parasitic queens do not productively contribute any resources or support to the host colony, and sometimes remove the wings of potential queens.
 The resources and care that are usually devoted to a host colony's own brood are used for the parasite's offspring, which can lead to significantly less healthy host worker ants.

 Parasites can cause an evolutionary arms race against their hosts, with colonies rapidly evolving to develop methods to attack and defend against each other.
 Some parasites have developed a chemical toxin that is released from their Dufour's gland.
 This toxin can induce infighting among the host colony, allowing the parasites to more easily infiltrate and exploit the host colony.
 Chemicals used by permanent inquiline hosts can also influence the genes and behaviors of the host.

 Colony defense

-When a parasitized host colony is raided by a separate colony, some parasites residing inside the colony have been observed defending the hosts from the raiding colony.
+When a parasitized host colony is raided by a separate colony, some inquiline (permanent) parasitic ants residing inside the colony have been observed defending the hosts from the raiding colony.
 Parasites release an alkaloid venom to help deter the attackers from beginning a raid.
 They also use violence to scare off or kill raiders who ignore chemical deterrents.
 Scouts from raiding colonies can detect whether or not a colony has social parasites within, and the presence of parasites can be enough to discourage raids from beginning in the first place.